elopements/microweddings →

 Locanda Verde

 Attached to The Greenwich Hotel in Tribeca, Locanda Verde is a great choice if you’re getting ready or staying nearby.
 The interiors blend rustic and polished elements—exposed brick, rich woods, and textured fabrics—and a private space is available for small gatherings.
 The surrounding streets also make for great portraits before or after dinner.
+I’ve photographed here a few times and it never disappoints.

 A dimly lit dining setup at Locanda Verde Wedding features elegantly arranged tables with white floral centerpieces, candles casting a gentle glow, and neatly arranged plates and glasses.